jojje/runpod-gguf-server/README.md

 * `CTX` - max context length for inference.
 Lower it if you run into GPU out of memory crash (default: `8192`)
 * `ARGS` - additional koboldcpp arguments in addition to the corresponding above ones. (default: `--usecublas mmq --gpulayers 999 --flashattention --ignoremissing --skiplauncher`)
 * `PORT` - local bind port for koboldcpp in the container (default: `5002`)
+* `QUANTKV` - KV cache quantization.
+When provided quantizes the cache.
+Valid values are the same as koboldcpp; 0, 1, or 2, where 0 = fp16, 1 = q8, 2 = q4.
+Disabled by default.
 * `DRYRUN` - for development and testing.
 Runs the container without side-effects.

 ## How to use: